meilisearch/documentation/resources/howtos/digitalocean_droplet.md

 ### 2.1.
 Run the configuration script

-Open a terminal and start a new SSH connection with the IP you got from DigitalOcean
+Open a terminal and start a new SSH connection with the IP you got from DigitalOcean.

-Write in your terminal `ssh root@<your-ip-address>` and press Enter to establish connection
+Write in your terminal `ssh root@<your-ip-address>` and press Enter to establish connection:

 ![Terminal ssh](../../public/digitalocean/12.open-terminal-ssh.png)

-Write `yes` and press Enter to accept the authentication process
+Write `yes` and press Enter to accept the authentication process.

 A script will run automatically, asking for your settings and desired configuration.
-If you want to run this script anytime, you can run it again by typing:
+If you want to run this script again later, you can do so by typing:

 `sh /var/opt/meilisearch/scripts/first-login/000-set-meili-env.sh`